 Final Approval: If your project receives final approval, you generally need not return for further review unless changes are made to the approved final design.
 Final approval may also be accompanied by detailed recommendations or conditions, which you must incorporate into the design documents prior to receiving full final approval.

-For government projects that require a permit, forward a copy of the full permit drawings and the DCRA construction permit application directly to CFA staff for review and signature of the permit application.
+For government projects that require a permit, forward the full permit drawings and the DOB construction permit application number directly to CFA staff for review.
 This may occur at the time of submission for final approval, or after final approval has been received.